ant-design/ant-design-pro-site/docs/porxy.en-US.md

 ### Used in development

 All scaffolding on the market now provides [proxy](https://webpack.js.org/configuration/dev-server/#devserverproxy) capabilities based on [http-proxy-middleware](https://github) .com/chimurai/http-proxy-middleware), this package can forward all requests that match the regular match to an address.
-Here is a simple demo:
+Here is a easy demo:

 ```javascript
 var express = require('express');